aingram702/PacketShadow/README.md

 It is deliberately compact: small buttons, tight layout, and a neon-green-on-black “hacker” aesthetic that resembles a terminal but remains fully clickable.

+This tool is truly built for those of us who switch between monitor mode and managed mode a lot, use check kill a lot, and those that hate having to restart Network Manager constantly.

 # Features
 * Lists available wireless adapters (via iw / ip link)
 * Start monitor mode (airmon-ng start <iface>)